Don't Worry Darling: Critics mixed as Olivia Wilde film with Harry Styles premieres

 It premiered out of competition at the festival, where The Guardian's Peter Bradshaw gave the film two stars.

-Don't Worry Darling "superciliously pinches ideas from other films without quite understanding how and why they worked in the first place", he said.
+Bradshaw called the film an "unconvincing tale of dystopian suburbia" which "superciliously pinches ideas from other films without quite understanding how and why they worked in the first place", he said.

-"It spoils its own ending simply by unveiling it, and in so doing shows that serious script work needed to be done on filling in the plot-holes and problems in a fantastically silly twist-reveal," he added.

 "It is a movie marooned in a desert of unoriginality - and the desert doesn't bloom."

-But while Hollywood Reporter's Alex Ritman said the film "generated a solid seven-minute standing ovation", the Daily Mail's Brian Viner gave it a two-star rating, describing Styles' performance as a "trifle mechanical" compared with his co-star.
+But while Hollywood Reporter's Alex Ritman said the film "generated a solid seven-minute standing ovation", the Daily Mail's Brian Viner gave it two stars, describing Styles' performance as a "trifle mechanical" compared with his co-star.

 "The bigger problem is that Don't Worry Darling just isn't very good," he continued.